Blog · How Cognitor researches ETFs

 Is this a stock-picking framework?

-Do I need all six lenses?
+Do I need to understand all six lenses personally?

-Does Cognitor guarantee returns?
+Does Cognitor guarantee returns or predict market direction?

 Cognitor provides general financial information and educational research -- not personal investment advice or a recommendation to buy or sell any security.